77Vincent/scaffold.css/README.md

 * Common helpers

 ## Installation
+Through npm

+    npm install --save scaffold.css

+Then import into your project

+    import 'scaffold.css';

-    npm install --save scaffold.css or just embed scaffold.css into your project
+<sub>or just embed scaffold.css into your project</sub>